muxueman/2019-iot-smartFridge/README.md

 ![image](https://github.com/muxueman/2019-iot-smartFridge/blob/master/posterfinalfinal.png)
 The Project mainly has six features:

-Food list: Recognize food in fridge with camera and aws Recognition API.\
+Food list: Recognize food in fridge with camera and Amazon AWS Recognition API.\
-Expiration date: Alarm you through app.\
+Notification: Alarm you about expiration date, eating balance suggestion through app.\
-Frige Sensor: Detect environment in the Fridge.\
+Fridge Sensor: Detect environment in the Fridge.\
 Recommendation: Recipe & purchase recommendation.\
-Calorie calculation: Store your history.\
+Calorie/Nutrition Data visualization: Display your history data.\
 Power-saving: Sensor-triggered system (camera) on & off.

-SQLite is used for database.
+SQLite is used for database, data collected from Edamam Food API.
 In addition, physical part includes Raspberry Pi 3 Model B, Camera(08), temperature sensor, light sensor and battery, so on.